krrish-dev/INOSEC-Virtual-Manager/README.md

 This program is fully created on python language so python is necessary if you want to use it,

-it is a virtual manager that works on your speech, makes you free you form hand work as much as possible,
+it is a virtual manager that works on your speech, makes you free form hand work as much as possible,

-Inside your terminal
+Inside your terminal type this after selecting desired location where you had save the .py file

 $ python3 VM.py

 Version -- 0.0.4

 Some commands on which it works-

 #########################################

 'open facebook' | it will open up your facebook account for your browser